matter-labs/zksync-web-era-docs/docs/dev/tutorials/gated-nft-paymaster-tutorial.md

 }
 ```

 Great!
 A few criteria are met, but we aren't done yet.
 We still need to ensure the `stoneName` is 1 of 6 stones, and update our owners mapping.
-Lets do that now.
+Let's do that now.

 ```solidity
 function mint(address recipient, string memory stoneName) public onlyOwner {